Finance, The Simple Dollar

 5. Impulse purchases and label chasing

-Chasing a trendy lifestyle, especially one you can't afford, is an easy mistake to make in a world of Instagram gratification Lisa Michaud, life coach and Goalden Girls podcast host, told us to avoid "trying to look rich instead of building wealth.
 Nice cars, fancy dinners, designer clothing — that's what we think wealthy people do with their money.
 But if you focus on just looking rich without focusing on building actual wealth, you'll never have financial security or freedom.
 Think about spending your money first on saving and investing to build wealth.
 Then, you can spend the money you make through investments on the treats.
 But without the actual wealth and money in the bank when you're done spending, you're not rich.
 You're just broke wearing nicer shoes."

 6. Buying a new car when you don't need it

-Sometimes, buying a brand new car is a waste of money.
+Sometimes, buying a brand-new car is a waste of money.
 As soon as you drive the car off the lot, it depreciates 10% in value.
 If you paid $40,000 for the car, it loses $4,000 in value in that first month.
 Then 20% in the first year.
 Buying a used car instead — even a car just a year or two old — can help you increase your savings significantly.

 7. Not shopping around or comparing quotes

-You can save a lot of money by shopping around for the best deal on purchases like a car, cell phone provider, cable, insurance, etc. Most big purchasing processes can be stressful and drawn out — you may not want to spend even more time comparing quotes and prices, But any recurring or big purchase is worth the upfront effort of finding (or negotiating) for the best deal.
+You can save a lot of money by shopping around for the best deal on purchases like a car, cell phone provider, cable, insurance, etc. Most big purchasing processes can be stressful and drawn out — you may not want to spend even more time comparing quotes and prices, but any recurring or big purchase is worth the upfront effort of finding (or negotiating) for the best deal.
 You can even snatch a deal you find elsewhere and use it as leverage for a better price with your preferred retailer.

 8. Renting an apartment alone